JonasBrouillon/Pacific-Dashboard/README.md

 # Pacific-Dashboard
 Repository of the Shiny app "Pacific Dashboard" created for the Pacific Dataviz Challenge 2022.

 You can run the application locally by download the repository and run the app.R script

+The "data" folder contain the data used by app.R

+The "scripts" folder contain the scripts used by app.R

+The "scripts-data" folder contain the scripts used initally to download and cleaning data

+The "www" folder contain pictures and CSS customized theme.

 # Data sources

 All the data used are from the <a href='https://pacificdata.org/ ' target='_blank'>Pacific data hub</a>.

 Data were downloaded by API request via the <a href='https://stats.pacificdata.org/ ' target='_blank'>Pacific data hub explorer</a>.

 | Indicator(s)          | Data source                                                                                                                                                                                                                                                                                                                                     |
 |-----------------------|-------------------------------------------------------------------------------------|